This article has been written for people that that don’t understand much about how Google search works.

 Say you have added R1 000 to your AdWords credit, you can limit the amount you spend per day by adding a R100 limit for each day, this will spread your advert out over 10 days.
 When your R100 limit has been reached your ads will stop running until the next day.
 R100 is an example, if you have a bigger budget you can increase your credit and daily budget.

 Cost of the Pay Per Click.
 Every time someone clicks on your ad, an amount will be deducted from your AdWords credit.
 Google uses a bidding system so there is never a clear amount of what a click will cost.
-Google offers a voucher to new users, which gives you R600 credit when you purchase R200 credit, this gives you an amount of R800 to experiment with and see if it works for you.
+Google sometimes offer a voucher to new users, which gives you X amount free when you purchase, this gives you an amount to experiment with and see if it works for you.
 You can contact us for more information on this.

-With the cost per click you also have an option to set where you won’t pay more than a certain amount for a click, if you set it to R20 then your ad will be disabled while the cost per click is higher than R20 and reactivate when the cost drops below the R20.
+With the cost per click you also have an option to set where you won’t pay more than a certain amount for a click, if you set it to R20 then your ad will be disabled when the cost is higher than R20 and reactivate when the cost drops below the R20.

 Why should you add Google Adwords to your marketing budget?